 Will Contest / Probate Litigation

 A will may be challenged on the basis that the decedent (referred to as the "testator") was not of sufficiently sound mind at the time he or she executed his or her will to enable the decedent to know and to understand what he or she was doing.
+When a will, or trust document, is challenged on this basis, such a challenge may be referred to as a challenge on grounds of competency or testamentary capacity.
 A will may also be challenged on the basis that its execution was procured through fraud or undue influence.
-Legal actions and lawsuits where wills are challenged are referred to as "will contests."
-In Tennessee, either party to a will contest case is entitled to a jury trial.
-If you are involved in a dispute about a will, you should retain an experienced trial lawyer of your choosing (not just a "probate lawyer" or "estate planning lawyer") to represent you.
+A legal action or lawsuits where a will is challenged is referred to as "will contest."

-Unfortunately, it is too common that caregivers, family members and friends use undue influence, and even fraud, to compel an elderly or infirm person to change a will, a beneficiary designation, or to transfer land or other assets.
+Unfortunately, it is too common that caregivers, family members and friends use undue influence, and even fraud, to compel an elderly or infirm person to change a will.
 A person who has been negatively affected by a will change, beneficiary change or transfer of land or other assets that was the result of fraud or undue influence, can file a lawsuit and seek to have a court void the effect of such change or transfer.

 In order to determine whether or not a will should be declared invalid because the decedent (or testator) was not of sound mind, a jury may consider such factors as physical weakness, disease, old age, and failing mind or memory.
-In undue influence cases, once a "confidential relationship" has been shown between the decedent and the party who allegedly exercised the undue influence, a significant legal rule comes into play.
-If a person is determined to have had a confidential relationship with the decedent, that person must prove the fairness of a transaction between that person and the decedent by "clear and convincing evidence."
-The above rules about undue influence, confidential relationships, and the clear and convincing standard also apply to transfers made by persons still living and to pre-death asset transfers.
+In will contest cases where a will is challenged on the basis of undue influence, once a "confidential relationship" has been shown between the decedent and the party who allegedly exercised the undue influence, a significant legal shift takes place.
+If a person is determined to have had a confidential relationship with the decedent, that person must essentially prove, by "clear and convincing evidence," that the will was not the result of undue influence.
+The above rules about undue influence, confidential relationships, and the clear and convincing standard also apply to transfers made by persons still living and to pre-death (inter vivos) asset transfers.

 Frequently Asked Questions about Will Contests, Probate Litigation and Other Matters Related to the Division of Assets of a Deceased